7th & 8th Grades

 I look forward to a fun, productive school year for the Senior class!

+We are using Google Classroom and all course materials should be posted online.
 In Math all students will be using Carnegie Learning textbooks.
 These textbooks are theirs to keep so students are expected to write notes in their textbooks during class.
-The textbooks can then be used as study materials to help with homework, and to study for quizzes and tests.
-The textbook will be collected once a trimester and I will check to make sure they are taking notes, and turn this into a quiz grade.
-There will be frequent homework assignments, but the assignments closely mirror what we cover in class, and are never very long.
-I check homework every day it is assigned, and homework also counts as a quiz grade.
+The textbooks can then be used as study materials to help with homework and to study for quizzes and tests.
+I will check to make sure they are taking notes and turn this into a quiz grade.
+There will be homework assignments, but the assignments closely mirror what we cover in class, and are never very long.
+I check homework every day it is assigned and homework also counts as a quiz grade.

 This is my first year at Howard Gardner and I am very excited to work with all of the students.
-I will provide a fun and productive work environment and work to prepare our students for high school.
+I look forward to being a part of your child’s education in this very important stage of their educational experience.